donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 <Section>

 In the news when a city like LA or NY or Chicago are going to shit.
 What do they show you?
-Homeless camps.
+Homeless camps!

 Not that all the businesses are staffed by only immigrants and not even our veterans have no place to stay or the ability to have jobs.

-In Santa Monica and Venice Beach I got to know lots of the homeless people and even though they did not do drugs, drink, or even smoke they would be found dead from fentanyl overdose.
+In Santa Monica and Venice Beach I got to know lots of the homeless people and even though they did not do drugs, drink, or even smoke they would be found dead from a fentanyl overdose.

 > Died in the middle of the night.
 >